aprilxblack/di-workshop-09-files/README.md

 Before you run the code, read it carefully. **What do you think it’ll do?**

+I think it'll print out the contents of names.txt

 Run the code in your terminal with `node part-1.js`. **What happened?
 Was it what you expected?**

+Uhm no, a list of weird numbers appeared

 You’ll probably find that you get something with the word ‘`Buffer`’ and a bunch of weird letters and numbers.
 These are the bytes from our file, the raw data